MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ---------------------------------

-Relationship Roles (**Settings \> Business Management \> Relationship Roles**) are deprecated and will be removed in a future major release.
+Relationship Roles (**Settings \> Business Management \> Relationship Roles**) are being deprecated along with their user interface components.
+These will be removed in a future major release.
 This feature is replaced by **Connection Roles**.
 More information: [Create connections to view relationships between records](/previous-versions/dynamicscrm-2016/admins-customizers-dynamics-365/mt826690(v=crm.8)).

 Mail Merge is deprecated